AndresRetamal-Dev/AndresRetamal-Dev.github.io/src/content/blog/post-3.md

 ## 5️⃣ Contracts Layer

+The Contracts layer defines the communication rules between all layers and microservices.
+It ensures consistency, prevents coupling, and acts as the shared language of the entire system.

 A transversal project that contains DTOs, Enums, and Interfaces shared between the main layers.
 Here is where we define the public contracts for communication and data exchange between microservices.